-Retained Blood Syndrome (RBS) – the composite of drainage-related post-cardiothoracic surgery complications that are detrimental to patient outcomes and may include hemothorax, pericardial tamponade and bloody pleural or pericardial effusions.
+Retained Blood Syndrome (RBS) – the composite of drainage-related post-cardiothoracic surgery complications – is detrimental to patient outcomes and may include hemothorax, pericardial tamponade and bloody pleural or pericardial effusions.
 RBS can affect anyone at any stage of recovery.

 The crucial hours post-surgery make every bit of difference to the recovery of your patients.
 So why rely on a common chest tube to evacuate blood and fluids from a surgical site?
 Fact is, more than one in three cardiac surgery patients suffers from a blocked tube.